AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/overview.md

 ## Prerequisites

-In these lessons, it is assumed that you have an Adobe Id and the required permissions to complete the exercises.
+In these lessons, it is assumed that you have an Adobe Id and the required user-level permissions to complete the exercises.
 If not, you should reach out to your Adobe Administrator to request access.

 * In Data Collection, you must have:
   * **[!UICONTROL Platforms]**&mdash;permission item **[!UICONTROL Mobile]**